LouisCasillas/MyNotes/Goals/goals.md

 - Learn how to grow plants that help clean the air or provide spices

 - Find way to help society
+  - Give lonely people a purpose, a long-term goal.

 - Make own clothes

 - Buy land that allows an RV and have a sewer and water system put in.

 - Visit Mongolia

+- Have a little pet.

+- Design and build cyberpunk trailer